 As we ascend to digital first, the world’s power is shifting.

 We used to have three estates of power; the clergy, the nobility, and the commoners.
 In today’s terms, this might translate to the politicians, the capitalists, and the people.
-Added to this, news media was counted as a fourth estate of power.
-Social media has tipped the scales for this balance — but not in an obvious way.

 Still, popularity and power aren’t the same thing.
 One might argue that using Twitter several times a day actually increases Trump’s influence.
 Despite all the flack and ridicule.

 As the media landscape shifts, what is happening to the power distribution?
 Are politicians getting mightier and the news media getting weaker?

 There are two Swedish stories that I’d like to highlight as precursors for such an analysis:

 Story 1: For decades, the Swedish Social Democrats dominated the political landscape in Sweden and arguably, they had some of the best strategic communicators on staff.
 There’s this long-lived rumour in the communication industry that they applied a triangulation method for managing the news agenda:

 If the news agenda was focusing on a discussion that weren’t strategically beneficial or the party, they were ready with a battery of negative stories to leak.

 If they had been positive stories, they wouldn’t have the newsworthiness to push the top stories out of the front pages1.
 But they were negative in a strategically better manner for the Social Democrats allowing them a much easier transition into their own preferred talking points.